janet-dev/ci-milestone-project-3/README.md

 - :white_check_mark: *easily understand how to use the site*.
 - :white_check_mark: *keep my information secure*.
 - :white_check_mark: *view the site without logging in*.
+- :white_check_mark: *search for plants to feed my pet*.
+- :white_check_mark: *search for plants that I need to set in a particular month*.

 ### Owner goals